-School staff can also undertake face-to-face training Course in First Aid Management of Anaphylaxis 22300VIC or Course in Allergy and Anaphylaxis Awareness 10710NAT formerly 10313NAT
+Option 3.
+School staff undertake face-to-face training Course in Allergy and Anaphylaxis Awareness 10710NAT.
+Accredited for three years.

-Holy Rosary School staff will require all staff to participate in training to manage an anaphylaxis incident.
+Holy Rosary School will require all staff to participate in training to manage an anaphylaxis incident.
 The training should take place as soon as practicable after a student at risk of anaphylaxis enrols and, where possible, before the student's first day at school.